 If streaming or media hosting is what you require click here to see more about SN’s hosting service offerings.

 Webconferencing is a software based application that is intended for “many to many” communications or collaboration.
-Webconferencing can be used on demand and is completely self serve- you control all facets of the communication from your desktop.
-Webcasting:
+Webconferencing can be used on demand and is completely self serve – you control all facets of the communication from your desktop.

 SN Connect Webconferencing can be used for smaller demonstrations and collaborative sessions.

-With the growing YouTube generation pressure is one to use online video in the corporate communications strategy.
+With the growing YouTube generation, the pressure is on to use online video in the corporate communications strategy.
 Webcasting will allow you to leverage full motion produced video content but it is important that it is used effectively.
 Through the SN Consultation process, questions will be asked to determine which media format best meets your needs.
 Video is generally recommended when:

 It is important that when you make the move to video, everyone is on board especially the speaker(s)!